Njengah/ase/README.md

 ## About the AI Software Engineer YouTube Channel

-The AI Software Engineer YouTube channel focuses on practical AI tutorials, covering topics from basic algorithms to complex AI applications in various domains.
+The AI Software Engineer YouTube channel focuses on practical AI tutorials, covering topics from basi to complex applications in various domains.

 ## Contact